 Here are top property damage claims preparation tips to keep in mind:

 Select proper coverage!
 This is critical so make sure that your policy is thoroughly explained to you and that you understand all limitations and coverage.
 Make sure to have an amount that is an excess of what you own.
 Remember that antiques are usually not covered in basic property insurance so if you own antiques you will want to get what is called a rider to add coverage in this area.
 If you cannot get your insurance company to go over and explain your policy to you, a public adjuster here at Priority Adjusters will be more than happy to review this for you for free.

 It’s important to keep your policy in line with updates to your inventory i.e., the latest purchases.
 If you have an existing policy that you have not evaluated in sometime, it is recommended.
 You can always get limit increases and more coverage if necessary.

 Should you have an incident of property damage and need to file a claim you can find information about how to file a property claim here.
 For the quickest results it is important you contact a professional public adjuster first.
 A public adjuster is experienced in settling claims.
 They will get your claim filed, come to your home to assess damage, take pictures if necessary and act as the second opinion necessary in receiving a proper settlement to your claim.
 A public adjuster works with emergency restoration services on a regular basis so they can quickly get the ball rolling on repair and clean up.
 Insurance companies generally expect to pay a higher cost for emergency services.
 Your contractor should bill them directly.

-Remember, you insurance will pay the minimum on your claim unless they are properly challenge.
-This is where having a insurance claims adjuster on your side is vital to your property damage claim.
+Remember, your insurance will pay the minimum on your claim unless they are properly challenged.
+This is where having an insurance claims adjuster on your side is vital to your property damage claim.
 Your insurance company is under obligation to pay for your damaged property.
 At the same time they are a business so they are in it to make money.
 An independent property damage claim specialist such as a public adjuster will help immensely in this matter.